YES watchfaceTangram Time watchfaceDigital watchface

 • Project templates

-• Browser-based IDE
+• Hosted and local IDE

 • Hardware-oriented loop